jquense/yup/README.md

 #### Static Methods

 - `Mixed.create(props)` - creates a new instance of a type with the specified props
-- `Mixed.extend(protoProps)` - Backbone-esque object inheritanc. extend returns a new constructor function that inherits from the type.
+- `Mixed.extend(protoProps)` - Backbone-esque object inheritance. extend returns a new constructor function that inherits from the type.
 All types inherit `mixed` in this manner.
+Be sure to include a `constructor` property it is not automatically created.

 ### string